Angela, diagnosed with pancreatic adenocarcinoma stage 3 in March 2016

 Initially I was in shock, my head in a whirl.
 I had thought I had pancreatitis.
 My first thought was how I would tell my daughter, who is herself very incapacitated.
 That night, I decided to focus on the practical, and wrote a long to-do list.

 My cancer was operable

 A new consultant, specialising in pancreatic cancer, successfully inserted a stent in my bile duct, to relieve the jaundice.
-He contacted a surgeon in Southampton to review whether my cancer was operable.
+He contacted a surgeon to review whether my cancer was operable.
 After a week, I was sent home to await a decision.
-After several days, I was so relieved to hear that they thought they could operate that, when I was advised of the odds with and without the Whipples procedure, it was a ‘no-brainer’.
-In Southampton, on 29th March 2016, I had a Whipples operation with vein resection, and 8 lymph nodes removed.
+After several days, I was so relieved to hear that they thought they could operate that, when I was advised of the odds with and without the Whipple's procedure, it was a ‘no-brainer’.
+On 29th March 2016, I had a Whipple's operation with vein resection, and 8 lymph nodes removed.
 I spent three days in the HDU, followed by two weeks in the normal ward.
 When I left, I was still very weak, my wound still leaking.

 I began to recover

 I was so happy to get home in early May; seeing the sunshine, birds and flowers in my garden was rejuvenating.
 After a few days of NHS continuing care, very quickly I began to recover.
 Generally friends and neighbours have been very kind and supportive.
 Also, I have had brilliant support from the Rowans hospice companion scheme.